 In connection with an offering through underwriters, an underwriter may purchase and sell securities in the open market.
 These transactions may include short sales, stabilizing transactions and purchases to cover positions created by short sales.
 Shorts sales involve the sale by the underwriters of a greater number of securities than they are required to purchase in the offering.
 "Covered" short sales are sales made in an amount not greater than the underwriters' option to purchase additional securities from us in the offering, if any.
-If the underwriters have an over-allotment option to purchase additional securities from us, the underwriters may close out any covered short position by either exercising their over-allotment option or purchasing securities available for purchase in the open market as compared to the price at which they may purchase securities through the over-allotment option.
+If the underwriters have an over-allotment option to purchase additional securities from us, the underwriters may close out any covered short position by either exercising their over-allotment option or purchasing securities in the open market.
+In determining the source of securities to close out the covered short position, the underwriters may consider, among other things, the price of securities available for purchase in the open market as compared to the price at which they may purchase securities through the over-allotment option.
 "Naked" short sales are any sales in excess of such option or where the underwriters do not have an over-allotment option.
 The underwriters must close out any naked short position by purchasing securities in the open market.
 A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the securities in the open market after pricing that could adversely affect investors who purchase in the offering.